paulGitRoot/i3wm-setup/README.md

 ## 🔧 Notes

-* **i3lock-fancy** is used for lockscreen blur/dim effects.
-* Scrot and Imagemagick are required for the blur/dim.
+* **Betterlockscreen** replaces i3lock-fancy and automatically locks the screen after sleep/hibernation.
+* Blur and dim effects are optional and require `scrot` and `imagemagick`.
-* The wallpaper can be changed by updating the path in the `feh` command.
+* Change lockscreen wallpaper by updating the path in the `betterlockscreen -u` command.
+* All other utilities (xss-lock, picom, i3blocks) are automatically started on i3 launch.
 * This setup works on Ubuntu/Mint-based systems.
-* All other utilities (xss-lock, picom, i3blocks) are automatically started on i3 launch.

 ---

-✅ This README provides all commands to fully replicate my i3wm rice setup.
+✅ This README provides all commands to fully replicate my i3wm rice setup with Betterlockscreen.